 Font and Colors

-The wordmark changes as the company grow so that customers can see its evolution and the desire for progressive solutions.
+The wordmark evolves as the company grows, so customers can see its evolution and its commitment to progressive solutions.
 So far, this strategy has been continued by all the executives who, one by one, have proposed a new vision for ASA.
-The current brand logo seems more friendly than the previous one: it has no sharp lines and sharp corners.
+The current brand logo seems more friendly than the previous one: it has no sharp lines or corners.

 Twelve months of continuous operation of Hornall Anderson led to a global change in Alaska Airlines’ identity.
 The italic font and clear lines of the word “ALASKA” symbolize precision and diligence.
-Simultaneously, the capital “A” with its characteristic horizontal stroke reminds of the text sign’s past versions.
+Simultaneously, the capital “A,” with its characteristic horizontal stroke, evokes earlier versions of the text sign.

-The word “AIRLINES” looks the same as in 2014-2016, only the letters have become larger and have shifted slightly.
+The word “AIRLINES” looks the same as in 2014-2016, except the letters are larger and slightly shifted.
 Both parts of the lettering are un-serifed and colored blue.
-The selected shade Dark Midnight Blue (# 00385F), is associated with the snowy Pacific Northwest region, where many of the airline’s destinations are located.
+The selected shade, Dark Midnight Blue (#00385F), is associated with the snowy Pacific Northwest, where many airline destinations are located.

 Who started Alaska Airlines?